TnTech-ECE/F25_Team6_SpaceWeatherStation/README.md

 ### Faculty Advisor

-Mr. Owen O'Connor: Received his Master's of Science in Computer Engineering from Tennessee Technological University in 2025, where he is currently enrolled as a doctoral candidate.
+The faculaty advisor for this project is Mr. Owen O'Connor.
+He received his Master's of Science in Computer Engineering from Tennessee Technological University in 2025, where he is currently enrolled as a doctoral candidate.
 His research, conducted under the supervision of Dr. Alouani and Dr. Elfouly, focuses on the development of high-efficiency mobile computing accelerators for machine learning applications.
 He has published multiple research publications, and hopes to contribute to advancements in assistive and adaptive technologies with his work.

 ### Stakeholders